Trojan Arena: Features

 Trojan Arena seating features 5,200 chair-back seats, a band/student section with 600 bleacher seats, and seven upper-level suites and an exclusive Stadium Club area for donors, while also having floor seating for students and other guests.
 The arena features an indoor LED ribbon-board that stretches around the entire upper-level of the arena.
 The ribbon board is just one of only two of its kind in the Sun Belt Conference.
 Daktronics also designed, manufactured, and installed two 767 sqfoot 15HD LED video/scoring system boards, which are the largest end-wall installations Daktronics has ever produced for an indoor college facility.
 The court level of the arena features eight sections of Daktronics LED scorer’s tables as well.
 They each measure 2 ft high by more than 9 ft wide and can be connected in any configuration to showcase student athletes, display additional statistical information in real time, recognize sponsors and promote upcoming events.
 The arena was featured in LED Magazine for its use of state-of-the-art technology throughout the arena.

 The lower-level of the arena features weight rooms, staff offices, player lounge, HD video rooms, recruit lounge, and locker rooms.

 Among the other features of the arena are a three-tiered rotunda at the main entrance, an interior concourse with concession stands and a food court-styled dining center with specialty food items.

-Indoor Practice Facility
+Indoor practice facility

 Under the main playing court sits two full-size basketball courts that serve as basketball and volleyball practice areas.
 The 10000 sqft space is shared by both the men's and women's basketball teams, as well as the indoor women's volley team.